Why Trust OMD?

 University of Texas at Dallas – Online MBA in Business Policy & Strategy

 UT Dallas’s Naveen Jindal School of Management offers a highly flexible MBA program with a concentration in Business Policy & Strategy.
-This 53-credit curriculum includes 30 credits of MBA core and ~23 credits of electives, allowing you to tailor your learning.
-You can take courses at your own pace – enroll in one or several classes per term – and finish in as few as 16 months or up to 6 years .
+This 53-credit curriculum includes 30 credits of MBA core and 23 credits of electives, allowing you to tailor your learning.
+You can take courses at your own pace by enrolling in one or several classes per term and finishing in as few as 16 months or up to 6 years.
 Courses cover strategic thinking, corporate finance, marketing strategy, and innovation.

 A unique perk of this program is the emphasis on real-world application: students participate in virtual professional development sessions and even have opportunities to observe live classes to feel connected.